FACTBOX-Political risks to watch in Angola

-- former head of state oil firm Sonangol - as vice-president was
+in of Manuel Vicente, former head of state oil firm Sonangol, as

 DOS SANTOS SUCCESSION PLANS